mariam-walid/quiz-app-next-js/README.md

 * Quiz Application<br>
 * This project is an exercise in my study of NextJS and ReactJS.<br>
+* Responsive on all media screens made with media queries
 * The quiz data is fetched from [The Trivia API](https://the-trivia-api.com/)<br><br>
 ## Getting Started